excellalabs/modern-java/README-chapter-07.md

 1. The method to be benchmarked
 1. Tries to run the garbage collector after each iteration of the 1. benchmark

-When you compile this class, the Maven plugin configured before generates a second JAR file named benchmarks.jar that you can run as follows:
+When you compile this class, a second JAR file named benchmarks is generated that you can run as follows:

 ```
 java -jar ./target/benchmarks.jar ParallelStreamBenchmark